MuntashirAkon/libadb-android/README.md

 to read/write to the ADB shell via `AdbStream#openInputStream()` and `AdbStream#openOutputStream()` methods respectively like a normal Java `Process`.
 While it is possible to read/write in the same thread (first write and then read), this is not recommended because the shell might be stuck indefinitely for commands such as `top`.

+**NOTE:** If you want to create a full-featured terminal emulator, this approach isn't recommended.
+Instead, you should create a remote service via `app_process` or start an SSH server and connect to it.

 ## For Java (non-Android) Projects
 It is possible to modify this library to work on non-Android project.
 But it isn't supported because Spake2-Java only